Skip to main content

 Peptides as Modulators of Inflammation and Tissue Repair

-Certain peptides, while not traditionally categorized as classical hormones, play a profound role within this neuro-immune interplay, particularly in the context of and inflammation.
+Certain peptides, while not traditionally categorized as classical hormones, play a profound role within this neuro-immune interplay, particularly in the context of tissue repair and inflammation.
 Body Protection Compound 157 (BPC-157) is a synthetic peptide derived from a protein found in gastric juice that exemplifies this principle.
 Its mechanisms of action are deeply rooted in the modulation of pathways that bridge cellular repair and neuroendocrine signaling.

 How Does BPC-157 Influence Healing Pathways?